Simple and Fun Activities You Can Use to Teach Students About Energy

-For instance, if you want to teach them about power or energy, you can use STEM toys for young kids, among other ways.
+For instance, if you want to teach them about power or energy, you can use STEM toys, among other ways.
 This article will discuss several activities that can be used to educate your kids about energy in a fun and exciting way.

 Experiments done in the house or the garden provide great opportunities for children to learn about terms such as insulation, sustainable energy, and related concepts.
 The experiments to be carried out should depend on your kid’s educational level or age.

 Experiments come in varying degrees of complexity.
 It can be as basic as rubbing a balloon on one’s head to illustrate static electricity or as sophisticated as developing a magnet.
 There are a few experiment suggestions for different age ranges.

 Age: 5-11 years

 - Generate lightning (Watch the DIY science video below)

 Age: 12-18 years

 - Develop an electrical circuit

 - Use insulation to prevent the escape of electricity from the home

 Every Week Should Be Themed